Praqma/atlassian-metrics/README.md

 JQL results should return `89` issues.

-## JQL
+## JQL and ScriptRunner

-We can serve customize JQL results on a REST endpoint as well.
+We can serve customized JQL results on a REST endpoint as well.
 We must make the exported data or metrics compatible for Prometheus.

 We can use the similar JQL in [get_jira_issues_rest_endpoint.groovy](get_jira_issues_rest_endpoint.groovy) file for ScriptRunner.

-## ScriptRunner

 * Open Script Console page, under `Jira Administration -> Add-ons, left menu chose Script Console under Scriptrunner`: [Direct link ](http://jira.teamsinspace.com:8080/plugins/servlet/scriptrunner/admin/console).